langston-barrett/treereduce/doc/design.md

 - Push any new tasks onto the task queue

-If lock contention does become an issue, it may be beneficial for each thread to maintain a local prioritized heap in addition to the global one.
+If lock contention does become an issue, it may be beneficial for each thread to maintain a local prioritized heap in addition to the global one, or even to reduce a local copy of the tree multiple times before attempting to replace the global copy.

 ## Reduction Strategies